GregTheMadMonk/tnl-noa/Documentation/Tutorials/Matrices/tutorial_Matrices.md

 * `matrixMultiplicator` is a number by which the result of matrix-vector product is multiplied.
 * `outVectorMultiplicator` is a number by which the output vector is multiplied before added to the result of matrix-vector product.
 * `begin` is an index of the first matrix row that is involved in the multiplication.
 It is zero be default.
-* `end` is an index of the last matrix row that is involved in the multiplication.
-It is the last matrix row by default.
+* `end` is an index indicating the last matrix row that is involved in the multiplication which is `end - 1`.
+It is the number of matrix rows.

-Note that the ouput vector dimension must be the same as the number of matrix rows no matter how we set `begin` and `end` parameters.
+Note that the output vector dimension must be the same as the number of matrix rows no matter how we set `begin` and `end` parameters.
 These parameters just say that some matrix rows and the output vector elements are omitted.

 ### Tridiagonal matrix IO